newsdev/ai2html/README.md

 - The script currently only sets one style per paragraph, so custom styled words or characters within a paragraph are ignored.
 Each paragraph’s style is determined by the middle character in the paragraph.
 - The script assumes that text always goes above the art.
 - Artboards should have unique names.
-- Paragraphs with full justification and center/left/right specified will just be “justified” in html.
+- Paragraphs with full justification specified will just be “justified” in html.
 - If text is not hidden using the hide command, but rather is hidden because it is behind a mask, it will show up if it is within the artboard.
 - Labels in graph objects will be rendered as part of the image.
 (Something changed in newer versions of CC in the way text objects inside the graph object are handled.)
 If you want your chart labels to be shown as html, you will need to ungroup the chart.
 - In area text blocks, text that is hidden because it is overflowing the box will appear in the html output.
-A future version of the script may exclude that text (if I can figure out how to do it).